colehurwitz/akashgit.github.io/research/index.md

 <p>
 <a href="http://arxiv.org/abs/1602.06886"><b>Clustering with a Reject Option: Interactive Clustering as Bayesian Prior Elicitation</b></a>.&nbsp;Akash Srivastava, James Zou, Ryan P. Adams and Charles Sutton.
-	In <i>Workshop on Human Interpretability in Machine Learning Workshop on Human Interpretability in Machine Learning (co-located with ICML)</i>.
+	In <i>Workshop on Human Interpretability in Machine Learning (co-located with ICML) and Interactive Data Exploration and Analytics Workshop,KDD (Oral)</i>.
 2016.

 </p>